KaleyraVideo/Video-iOS-SDK-Samples-Objc/README.md

 4. Open the project in Xcode using the `.xcworkspace` file just created.
 5. Use the API Key obtained where needed.

+## Support

+From here, please have a look to [Bandyer SDK Wiki](https://github.com/Bandyer/Bandyer-iOS-SDK/wiki).
+You will easly find guides to all the Bandyer world!

+To get basic support please submit an Issue.
+We will help you as soon as possible.

+If you prefer commercial support, please contact bandyer.com sending an email at: [info@bandyer.com](mailto:info@bandyer.com.)

 ## License

 Using this software, you agree to our license.
 For more details, see [LICENSE](https://github.com/Bandyer/Bandyer-iOS-SDK-Samples/blob/master/LICENSE) file.